iain-armitage/TradeX/README.md

 npm install
 npm run dev
 ```

+This command installs all project dependencies, including Recharts for the dashboard graphs.

 Open your browser at `http://localhost:3000` to view the app.
 You should see a sidebar with navigation links, a top bar titled "Dashboard", and a welcome message in the main area.